avinash813/Spring-Batch/README.md

   3. JPA
   4. MySql

-**Note:** Create a database with name specified in your properties or yaml file and run the project schema will be built automatically.
+**Note:** Create a database with name specified in your properties or yaml file and run the project, schema will be built automatically and csv data will get stored into your database.